In this article:

 Aloe vera has broad, long, fleshy, thick, serrated leaves that fan out from the center of the plant.
 Aloe vera plants can grow up to 2–3 feet high.

 The use of aloe vera can be traced back to 6,000 years ago in early Egypt, where the plant was depicted in carvings.

 Different Components of the Aloe Vera Plant

-Aloe Vera Gel: Aloe vera gel is a colorless and odorless liquid that is derived from the innermost layer of the leaf.
+- Aloe vera gel: Aloe vera gel is a colorless and odorless liquid that is derived from the innermost layer of the leaf.

-In 2002, the FDA required removal or reformulation of OTC aloe laxatives from the US market due to insufficient evidence of safety by the manufacturing companies.
-It appears that aloe latex or whole-leaf extract consumed orally was unsafe, especially in high doses.
-(2)
+Caution: In 2002, the FDA required removal or reformulation of OTC aloe laxatives from the US market due to insufficient evidence of safety.
+(1) The latex from the aloe vera plant in its natural state may have the potential to cause diarrhea, abdominal cramps, potassium depletion, diarrhea, muscle weakness, and even cancer.

 Nutritional Profile of Aloe Vera

 Aloe vera contains 75 active constituents that include vitamins, minerals, sugars, enzymes, lignins, saponins, salicylic acids, and amino acids.
 Some of the antioxidants are vitamins A, C, and E, which are beneficial as they neutralize damaging free radicals.
 Other vitamins include vitamin B12, folic acid, and choline.
 (2)(3)